-Seasoning food with dry rub spice blends has been around for many years.
-However, over the last few years, this form of pre-seasoning meats has become pretty popular.
-Dry rubs add greater intensities of flavor and it is catching on.
+Seasoning food with dry rubs and spice blends has been around for many years.
+However, since the ’90s, pre-seasoning meat has become very popular.
+Dry rubs add greater intensities of flavor, and it has caught on.

-A dry rub is a combination of “dry” ground spices that are rubbed onto raw meat before it is cooked.
-The meat, which is moist, will cause the dry rub to become moist and form a coat on the meat.
+A dry rub is a combination of “dry” ground spices rubbed onto raw meat before cooking.
+The moist meat will cause the dry rub to become damp and coat the meat.

 What are dry rub spice blends made of?